saurabhnative/contentblog/content/blog/how-to-calculate-dot-product-in-perceptrons.md

 ![Calculation of Dot Product](https://res.cloudinary.com/dk22rcdch/image/upload/v1591670631/Blogimages/Screenshot_2020-06-09_at_8.11.53_AM_fyqgqd.png "Calculation of Dot Product")

+The output value from above function is fed to an activation function to calculate final value of a perceptron.
+I will cover various activation functions and their working in another article since it is a vast concept requiring it's own article.

 That's it for today's short tutorial on dot product using numpy.

 Reference:
 [Neural  Networks from Scratch by SentDex](https://www.youtube.com/watch?v=tMrbN67U9d4&t=807s)